rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 sudo pcs node unstandby server1
 ```

-Note that once server1 has been unstandby, the cluster returns to its normal state, but the resource is not transferred back to server1: it remains on server2.
+Note that once server1 has been `unstandby`, the cluster returns to its normal state, but the resource is not transferred back to server1: it remains on server2.

 ##### Service configuration

-We will install the Apache service on both nodes of our cluster.
-This service will only be started on the active node, and will switch nodes at the same time as the VIP in the event of failure of the active node.
+You will install the Apache service on both nodes of your cluster.
+This service is only started on the active node, and will switch nodes at the same time as the VIP if a failure of the active node occurs.

-Please refer to the apache chapter for detailed installation instructions.
+Refer to the apache chapter for detailed installation instructions.

-Installation must be performed on both nodes:
+You must install `httpd` on both nodes:

 ```bash
 sudo dnf install -y httpd